-Chassis with Gross Vehicle Weight Ratings of 20,500 lb (9,299 kg) and 22,000 lb (9,979 kg) are equipped with Hydromax Brake Booster Systems and must use Super DOT-4 Motor Vehicle Brake Fluid when brake service/maintenance is required.
+Chassis with Gross Vehicle Weight Ratings of 20,500 lb (9,299 kg) and 22,000 lb (9,979 kg) are equipped with Hydromax Brake Booster Systems and must use Motorcraft Super DOT 4 Motor Vehicle Brake Fluid or equivalent meeting Ford Specification ESD-M6C57-A. Refer to Maintenance product specifications and capacities in this chapter.